 Did you buy any FHI logo-wear?
 Probably not if you didn’t know where they were set up this year.
 Instead of having their own tent right at the entrance, they were tucked inside the main tent with just a few things scattered on a table.
 Many shoppers walked right by without even noticing.
 In more recent years, if you didn’t buy what you wanted during the week, by cross-country day most of the gear was sold out.

 The food vendor area continues to offer a variety of food and drinks.
 Due to the weather, most people hung out in the large lunch tent in the middle of the course on Saturday, boosting sales for those vendors but dropping those of the two Pub tents.
+Making sales can often be a difficult task, especially if you do not have any previous experience in this area (and also if the weather has an impact).
+Gaining experience at a company such as AMP Payment Systems could ensure that you are able to resolve any problems that you encounter so that your sales can increase.

 Although many at The Equiery still are not fans of the smaller program size, spectators love the format, now in its second year.
 It is easy to shove in a pocket or bag and pull out as needed.